Home » Blog » Reviews »

 The Role of Chondroitin

 Chondroitin sulfate can also decrease the joint pain and slow the rate of cartilage loss in people with osteoarthritis.
-Research from the American College of Rheumatology reported that the combination of glucosamine and chondroitin sulfate is at least as effective as the prescription drug celecoxib (brand name Celebrex) in treating pain caused by moderate to severe osteoarthritis of the knee.
+Research from the American College of Rheumatology reported that the combination of both sulfates is at least as successful as the prescription drug celecoxib (brand name Celebrex) in treating pain caused by moderate to severe osteoarthritis of the knee.
 So for best results, use them together.

 Glucosamine/chondroitin therapy requires patience: You may have to wait anywhere from eight to twelve weeks to see results.
-Some studies suggest that about two-thirds of adults who use glucosamine and chondroitin will experience benefits but that one-third will experience nothing.
+Some studies suggest that about two-thirds of adults who use both will experience benefits but that one-third will experience nothing.

 To increase the odds that you’ll be in the majority of people who reap the benefits of this terrific natural combination, use it properly.
 There are different “versions” (called salts) of glucosamine, including glucosamine sulfate, glucosamine hydrochloride, and glucosamine hydroiodide.
 (Glucosamine hydrochloride actually provides more glucosamine than the glucosamine sulfate, but this may not matter if your supplement is standardized for the amount of glucosamine it contains.)